Dil Kumari Bhandari

-Dil Kumari Bhandari/Rai (Nepali: दिल कुमारी भण्डारी/राई) is a former and the first woman member of parliament (Lok Sabha) from Sikkim.
-She was also the president of Bharatiya Gorkha Parisangh, an organization of the Indian Gorkhas till 2012.
+Dil Kumari Bhandari (née Rai; born 14 May 1949) is an Indian politician and the first woman member of parliament (Lok Sabha) from Sikkim.
+She was also the president of Bharatiya Gorkha Parisangh, an organisation of the Indian Gorkhas till 2012.
 She has been constantly working for the cause of Nepali-speaking people, her most notable contribution being the inclusion of the Nepali language in the Eight Schedule of the Indian constitution.